WHU-Sigma/HyperSIGMA/README.md

 # 🛠️ Usage

-## Preparing Pretraining Dataset
+## Pretraining Dataset

-1. Download 数据集名称 dataset.
+The pretraining dataset will be released soon.

 ## Performing Pretraining